ryanburgess/engineer-manager/README.md

  * [Leading the Unleadable: How to Manage Mavericks, Cynics, Divas, and Other Difficult People](https://www.amazon.com/Leading-Unleadable-Manage-Mavericks-Difficult/dp/0814437605) - This book provides tips for dealing with the difficult people on your team.
  * [Just Work: Get Sh*t Done, Fast & Fair](https://kimmalonescott.com/books/just-work-book/) - Kim Scott (the author of Radical Candor) revisits the advice of her first book through a lens of inclusion.
 It carries the tag-line 'How to root out bias, prejudice, and bullying to build a kick-ass culture of inclusivity.'
  * [Extreme Ownership: How U.S. Navy SEALs Lead and Win](https://www.amazon.com/Extreme-Ownership-U-S-Navy-SEALs-ebook/dp/B00VE4Y0Z2) - This book provides a lot of insights on how ownership is a key success factor.
 Jocko Willink shares his experiences as a Navy SEALs but gives a lot of enterprise examples on how we should push for more ownership as leaders.
+ * [Think Again: The Power of Knowing What You Don't Know](https://www.amazon.com/Think-Again-Power-Knowing-What/dp/1984878107) - A good book that highlights the importance to being open to new ideas and rethinking assumptions.

 ## Videos
  * [Ryan Burgess' Manager Videos](https://www.youtube.com/watch?v=eRtuBk7GMC4&list=PLoi4aiq4kBvt7gtoWFgp74-8YULZaM9LK) - A YouTube playlist of short video clips that cover a variety of leadership topics focused on engineering management.